 #320 Powerhouse to Lake Natoma Crossing by William Lum

 #344 Tower Bridge 2 by William Lum

 #312 Sutter Street near Wool Street by William Lum

 About William Lum

-In the world today people are bombarded by images of negativity from politics, media, war, and poverty.
-As a counter to this, I hope my paintings will enable people to see what is beautiful around them and to realize there is much joy in many simple things that are there to see if only you look for them.
+As a counter negativity in this world, I hope my paintings will enable people to see what is beautiful around them and to realize there is much joy in many simple things.